Ashu-hub/All-About-Java/RefactorngNotes.md

 	4) Minor - Quality flaw that slightly impact developer productivity.  eg- lines should not be too long, switch should have atleast 3 cases etc.
 	5) Info - Niether bug or quality flaq, Just a finding.

+# What is DRY.
+	DRY stand for "Don't Repeat Yourself," a basic principle of software development aimed at reducing repetition of information.
+	The DRY principle is stated as, **"Every piece of knowledge or logic must have a single, unambiguous representation within a system."**

+	How to Achieve DRY
+	To avoid violating the DRY principle, divide your system into pieces.
+	Divide your code and logic into smaller reusable units and use that code by calling it where you want.
+	Don't write lengthy methods, but divide logic and try to use the existing piece in your method.

+	DRY Benefits:-
+	Less code is good: It saves time and effort, is easy to maintain, and also reduces the chances of bugs

+	Is code duplication always bad?
+	No. Sometimes code duplication can be allowed in situations when you want to remove dependencies between modules.
+	Removing every duplication in your codebase introduces dependencies in your project.

+# KISS: Keep It Simple, Stupid
+	The KISS principle is descriptive to keep the code simple and clear, making it easy to understand.
+	After all, programming languages are for humans to understand — computers can only understand 0 and 1 — so keep coding simple and straightforward.
+Keep your methods small.
+	Each method should never be more than 40-50 lines Each method should only solve one small problem, not many use cases

+	How to Achieve KISS
+	Try to write simple code.
+	Whenever you find lengthy code, divide that into multiple methods

+	Benefit of KISS
+	Easy To understand, debug, maintain.
+	Increased readibility